-I was sat in a coffee shop with my mum drinking a coffee and having a panini, when a young slender woman sat down behind us with her two young sons.
+I was sitting in a coffee shop with my mum drinking a coffee and having a panini, when a young slender woman sat down behind us with her two young sons.
 The boys asked her why she wasn’t eating anything.
 She swiftly replied, “mummy’s not hungry, I’ve already had breakfast and I only eat when I’m hungry” Then she proceeded to ask her sons “what happens if people overeat?” to which they both replied “you get fat!”.
 Both mum and I were so shocked at what we’d heard, we sat open mouthed for several minutes.
 Something was very wrong with that exchange as we saw it and it prompted a conversation about how unhealthy that constant reminder must be for both those boys.

 As a nation seemingly obsessed with weight, diet, food and health, alarm bells rang in my head at what I had just heard.
 Both those boys can’t have been older than ten years old, so already without having been exposed to the world’s media on the subject, they were being indoctrinated by their mother.
 They were having to recite the rules of how not to get fat.